Code-Institute-Submissions/emilija-smitaite-milestone-project-1_JanResub/README.md

  The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 ## Testing User Stories from User Experience (UX) Section
+#### **Client Goals**
+The client is a music band The Racketears.
+1. As a client, I want a website that reflects my music style.
+* Dark background, contrasting colours and sharp corners are suitable for a rock band.
+* Black and white background and navigation help images to stand out.
+2. As a client, I want to have a way to be contacted online.
+* The contact email is displayed at the footer of the page.
+* Social media links are presented as large eye-catching icons.
+3. As a client, I want to have a website for sharing artwork and photos.
+* Gallery page's layout is focused on displaying photos.
+* Homepage displays multiple videos.
+4. As a client, I want to grow the number of subscribers to my email newsletter.
+Get in touch page contains a form to subscribe to a newsletter.

 #### **First time visitor goals**
    1. As a First Time Visitor, I want to immediately identify the main purpose of the website.
    * Upon entering the site, users are greeted with the band name at the top left corner.